EVA is registered trademark of Stern Stewart.

 - Economic Profit Margin

 - The economic profit margin began at -13.23% in 2019 and improved to -6.52% in 2021.
-However, the margin deteriorated sharply in 2022 to -10.54% and reached -17.63% in 2023.
+However, the margin deteriorated sharply in 2022 to -10.55% and reached -17.64% in 2023.
 This indicates a growing disparity between the company’s operating profits and its cost of capital, particularly in the latest year.
-The decline in the margin in 2023 is notably steeper than the prior year’s increase, suggesting a significant shift in profitability relative to capital employed.
+The decline in the margin in 2023 is substantially larger than the increase in the economic profit loss, suggesting a significant shift in profitability relative to capital employed.